pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do you feel that you need to be occasional y held or emotional y supported by someone who is strong?
 Why or why not?
 * Do you general y make to do lists?
 Would you like it or be offended if your mate helped you make a to do list?
 * Do you feel like you waste a lot of time?
 Do you wish you didn't?
 Do you feel that your partner wastes a lot of time?
 Does that bother you?
-* Do you tend to be punctual or are you usual y late?
+* Do you tend to be punctual or are you usually late?
 * What are some things that you consider a waste of time?
 * What do you like most about my personality?